Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 - Native UI Builder
   - When you build the UI of a wearable application, you cannot use the Panel UI component.
 The component is not supported in wearable applications.
-  - Support for new The Tizen 2.4 release provides developers with the Tizen kernel, device drivers, middleware subsystems, and Web/native API set, necessary to develop future Tizen compliant solutions. for the wearable widget have been added.
-Old The Tizen 2.4 release provides developers with the Tizen kernel, device drivers, middleware subsystems, and Web/native API set, necessary to develop future Tizen compliant solutions. in the project code of the wearable widget, which were shared with the wearable application, have been replaced with the new API set.
+  - Support for new The Tizen 2.4 release provides developers with the Tizen kernel, device drivers, middleware subsystems, and Web/native API set, necessary to develop future Tizen compliant solutions.
+ - Support for the wearable widget have been added.
+The Tizen 2.4 release provides developers with the Tizen kernel, device drivers, middleware subsystems, Web API set, and Native API set necessary to develop future Tizen compliant solutions.
+ - Replaced new API set in the project code of the wearable widget, which were shared with the wearable application.

 **Fixed Bugs**

 - Web IDE
   -  The first execution of the **Build Package** command for Web application projects sometimes failed due to a JavaScript validation problem.
 This bug has been fixed.
 - Native IDE
-  - When you tried to debug an application running on a connected target device through the **Debug As > Tizen Native Application – Attach **menu, you could not attach the debugger to the application in the **Debug Configurations** dialog.
+  - When you tried to debug an application running on a connected target device through the **Debug As > Tizen Native Application – Attach** menu, you could not attach the debugger to the application in the **Debug Configurations** dialog.
 This bug has been fixed.
   - When you exported a package with multiple projects to a CLI project, and one of the projects was a Static and Shared Library project, the information of the referenced library project was not set in the def.prop file of the reference project.
 This bug has been fixed.
 - Native UI Builder
   - The Tizen Store did not accept a wearable circle application developed by the native UI Builder, because some blacklist API set were used in the Builder.
 This bug has been fixed.